Distris/ExtendedCS/docs/capabilities/implicits/index.md

 sidebar_position: 0
 ---

-# Implicits
+# Implicit Parameter Resolution

-Implicits are a feature that we have ported from the [Scala language](https://scala-lang.org).
+Implicit parameter resolution is a feature that we have ported from the [Scala language](https://scala-lang.org).
 They are a way to resolve function parameter values without providing them explicitly.

 We currently have two ways to use implicits: `[Implicit]` and `[ImplicitPassThrough]`.